Easy Does It – 5 Steps to WordPress Optimization

 1. Add Yoast SEO

 Yoast SEO is one of the most popular plugins for WordPress.
-As the name suggests, the plugin is focused on search engine optimization, particularly on-page or on-site optimization.
+As the name suggests, the plugin focuses on search engine optimization, particularly on-page or on-site optimization.

 This helps you get your website’s structure and content ready for search engines.
 And that allows your target pages to rank higher in search results.
 Higher rankings equals more visitors to your site…and that can mean more orders, more customers, or more clients.